Hi, it’s Tani from the Kamiuma store.

 -In general, longer front centers do good things for bicycles, and those benefits extend to drop bar set-ups too, but you’ll have to use a shorty stem: a 5 to 7cm extension should do the trick.

-I found this in the release news written by Will.
+I also found this in the release news written by Will.

 -Back then, the working title was “the Rachel bike”, and the concept was for riders like Rachel, my then-girlfriend now-wife, who like light, roadish bikes but have little to zero interest in using drop bars.
 The Charlies have longer top tubes and slacker headtube angles than basically all other road bikes out there, which make it ideal for swept back bars, but we kept it on the bleeding edge of drop bar-able, so it’ll work with our entire bar line-up.

-I completely thought it’s “a step-thru version of Rivendell road bike like Roadini.”
+I completely thought it’s “a step-thru version of the Roadini”.

 I think the prototypes which I rode at their HQ are probably for testing the combination of “short stem and a drop bar”.